sweetalert2/sweetalert2/README.md

 1. Start gulp watcher ``gulp watch`` to automatically build and minify the SCSS and JS-files.

-1. Make a pull request and wait for approval.
+1. Make sure `dist/*` files aren't committed and create a pull request.